-Shipbuilders from days gone by were old hats at steam bending timber planks to compound curves.
+Shipbuilders from days gone by where old hats at steam bending timber planks to compound curves.
 For the ship's ribs, they would hunt for bent trees to cut their curved ribs from.
 Today, if you want a curve in a timber, it is best to use a laminated timber.
 Forming curved shapes is like falling off a log for a glulam manufacturer.
 But sometimes you don't want to see the lamination stripes that are characteristic of a glulam.
 If you want it to look like it was always one piece of wood, then it calls for a "grain-matched" laminated timber.
-You start with a full-size sawn timber and then you saw it into a stack of thin slicers that are glued back together in the desired curved shape.
+You start with a full-size sawn timber and then you saw it into a stack of thin slices that are glued back together in the desired curved shape.
 It's like magic.

-The lamination lines in this grain matched timber are subtle
+The lamination lines in this grain matched glulam are subtle.
+You have to look closely to see them